weijieyong/quik/ReadMe.md

 ## How to build

+This repository can be closed directly into the `src` folder of your ros workspace.
 For optimal performance, build using the release flag.
 For this type of iterative code, the compiler optimizations make it run about 10x faster.
 It will work just fine without it, however.
 ```bash
 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```